SUMMARY

 B) An investor seeking to reduce the emissions associated with their portfolio may choose to avoid the fossil fuel sector.
 This could cause greater deviations from traditional benchmark performance due to the difference in sector composition.
 While this may be appropriate for a client who is not benchmark aware, an investor who is seeking performance in line with a traditional benchmark may instead choose a manager who owns fossil fuel companies with the lowest carbon emissions and actively engages with them to improve their environmental impact.

 There are many ways to achieve your objectives.
-Please contact your advisor to help you set your objectives and select the most appropriate investments for you.
+Please contact your financial representative to help you set your objectives and select the most appropriate investments for you.

-The following are sample allocations of a fully sustainable investment portfolio:
+The following are sample allocations of a sustainable investment portfolio:

 Periodic assessments provide regular insight into the portfolio’s sustainability attributes against established objectives.